-In Colorado the Bureau of Land Management is responsible for 8.3 million acres of public land.
-Many sites on BLM lands in Colorado help to reveal the history of this stunning state.
 In Kremmling, adventurers can travel to the Cretaceous period of the dinosaurs by visiting the Ammonite Locality.
-Visitors can then visit the ancient pueblos of the Ancient Puebloans at the Anasazi Heritage Center in Dolores.
+Visitors can then visit the ancient pueblos of the Ancient Puebloans at the Canyons of the Ancients Visitor Center in Dolores.
 Discover more recent history on the Alpine Loop between Lake City, Silverton and Ouray, or in Penitente Canyon beside the San Luis Valley.

 BLM campgrounds can be found all over the state in gorgeous and exciting locations like Gunnison, the San Luis Valley or Zapata Falls, which is located just seven miles away from Great Sand Dunes National Park!
 These campgrounds are the perfect place for visitors to set up a home base before going to enjoy all the spectacular experiences that BLM lands have to offer.